imagine4077/CSI_analysis/README.md

 5. script "draw.m" is used for plotting the histogram, then it computes the thresholds for every section and culculates the accuracy of classification.

-**here contains several data in this repository. these data were collected by imagine4077. everyone can use it for research purpose**
+**Here contains some data in this repository which were collected by imagine4077.
+Everyone can use it for research purpose**